HathorNetwork/rfcs/projects/hathor-wallet-headless/api-docs-ci.md

 # Local server for validating
 npx @redocly/cli preview-docs tmp/api-docs.json
 xdg-open http://127.0.0.1:8080

+# Cleanup after the server is closed
+rm tmp/api-docs.json
 ```

 > *Note:* The linter throws some errors on our current documentation.
 The first implementation of this script will certainly require a refactoring PR.